SaraGalamba/github-slideshow/_posts/0000-01-02-SaraGalamba.md

 ---
-layout: Boring
+layout: slide
-title: "Welcome boring slide!"
+title: "Welcome to our second slide!"
+---
+My text
+Use the left arrow to go back!